 13. Pack plastic-free products

-One of the things that’s usually named when it comes to responsible travel, is the harmful effect of plastic.
+One of the things that are usually named when it comes to responsible travel, is the harmful effect of plastic.
 You’ve probably seen the pictures of beaches overflowing with plastic.
 Though it’s often hard (but not impossible!) to completely cut out plastic during your trip, you can easily cut down on the amount of plastic-packed products you use.
 For example, I usually have a bamboo toothbrush and I love shampoo bars – you can get them in a small tin, which not only saves plastic but also lots of space in your bag!

 14. Wear the right sunscreen